Europe snubs IMF call to force-feed bank capital

 "Banks need urgent recapitalisation," Lagarde said.
 "The most efficient solution would be mandatory substantial recapitalisation -- seeking private resources first, but using public funds if necessary."

-The former French finance minister did not elaborate.
-The European Union has already urged national governments to provide capital to banks identified as weak by the stress tests if they are unable to raise capital on their own.

-Last month a summit of euro zone leaders agreed to let the bloc's 440 billion euro (389 billion pound) bailout fund finance the recapitalisation of banks if necessary, even in countries which are not receiving international bailouts.

-Earlier this month, large French and Italian banks suffered steep share price declines on speculation about their financial strength, prompting France, Italy, Spain and Belgium to impose short-selling bans on financial stocks.
+Earlier this month, large French and Italian banks suffered steep share price declines on speculation about their financial strength, prompting France, Italy, Spain and Belgium to impose short-selling bans.

-Pressure on European banks to raise more capital had increased in July after European stress tests found eight banks failed to meet capital requirements, revealing a total capital shortfall of 2.5 billion euros.
+Pressure on European banks to raise more capital had increased in July after European stress tests found eight banks failed to meet capital requirements, revealing a total capital shortfall of 2.5 billion euros ($3.5 billion).

 FRESH CAPITAL

-However, Lagarde's comments came as stocks in Europe bounced back, tracking a late rally on Wall Street on Friday, after signs that the U.S. Federal Reserve would continue to support the U.S. economy.
-European bank stocks were up 1.2 percent on Monday.
+However, Lagarde's words come as stocks in Europe bounced back, tracking a late rally on Wall Street on Friday, after signs that the U.S. Federal Reserve would continue to help growth.
+European bank stocks were up 1.2 percent.

-Greek bank stocks gained most, with some rallying 20 percent, as they were also boosted by a pending merger of local banks Eurobank and Alpha Bank, raising hopes that Greek banks will be able to sort out their problems without government help.
+Greek banks stocks gained most, many up by 20 percent, also boosted by a pending combination of Eurobank EFGr.AT and Alpha Bank (ACBr.AT), restoring hopes that Greek banks will be able to sort out their own problems without government help.

 "(Lagarde's) comments won't help to boost confidence in the international financial system," said Gerhard Hofmann, board member of the association of German cooperative banks.

-"If any European bank needs fresh capital, it would be better to stabilise the institute properly than to discuss it publicly in such a tense market situation," he said.
+"If any European bank needs fresh capital, it would be better to stabilize the institute properly than to discuss it publicly in such a tense market situation," he said.

 A source at Spain's economy ministry echoed those comments.